ZYONGE/DataStructure_TermProject/README.md

 ---
 ## Project Overview

-This repository contains practice code created for manage my TermProject
+Project design and Source code created for the final project of Data Structures course at University.

 ---